syseleven/grav-docs-syseleven-stack/user/pages/05.Background/01.metadata-service/docs.en.md

 while [ ! -e /var/lib/cloud/instance/boot-finished ]; do sleep 1; echo 'Waiting for cloud-init to finish.'; done
 ```

-When you are using terraform it will look like this:
+When you are using Terraform it will look like this:

 ```hcl
 provisioner "remote-exec" {